 Private 7201 later 203432.
 10th Battalion Loyal North Lancashire Regiment.

-He was killed in action at the Battle of Arleux, part of the Battles of Arras, on 28th April 1917.
+Richard was killed in action at the Battle of Arleux, part of the Battles of Arras, on 28th April 1917.
+He was 21.

 He is buried at the Canadian Cemetery No. 2 at Neuville St. Vaast.